Angola confirms first cases as coronavirus spreads over Africa

 But confirmed infections have started to accelerate, with more than 830 across Africa, according to a Reuters tally, and concerns are growing about its ability to handle a surge in cases without the depth of medical facilities available in more developed economies.
 Angola's first cases were two male Angolan residents who flew back from Portugal on March 17 and 18, Health minister Silvia Lutucuta told a briefing.

 South Africa, which has the most cases in sub-Saharan Africa, confirmed 38 news cases, taking its total to 240.
-Africa's most populous country, Nigeria, confirmed 10 new cases including the first three in the capital Abuja, bringing its total to 22.
+Africa’s most populous country, Nigeria, plans to close its two main international airports in the cities of Lagos and Abuja from Monday night as the number of reported coronavirus cases rose to 22 from 12 on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)